 So, off to All-Canadian Eyeglass Repair I went.
-(They’ll also take mail-in repair requests.)
-I’ve been to this mom, pop and sons’ business on two other occasions.
+They'll also take mail-in repair requests.
+I've been to this family business on two other occasions.
 They take on difficult repair jobs for eyeglasses, often when others tell you that your glasses are beyond hope.
-I first went there about 15 years ago with a pair of titanium-framed glasses that had broken across the bridge.
+I first went there about fifteen years ago with a pair of titanium-framed glasses that had broken across the bridge.
 All the optical shops I visited told me that titanium was irreparable.
-But it wasn’t for All-Canadian Eyeglass Repair!
+But it wasn't for All-Canadian Eyeglass Repair!

 More than what meets the eye

-This may be one of the few places you can go to get your eyeglasses fixed, regardless of the scope of the “injury”.
+This may be one of the few places you can go to get your eyeglasses fixed, regardless of the scope of damage.
 But in addition to remarkable repair jobs and the availability of coffee, there is something else brewing here.

-Eyeglasses weren’t the only thing being restored.
-Every customer seemed to leave with a smile on his/her face, and I think I even detected a skip or two in some steps.
+Eyeglasses weren't the only thing being restored.
+Every customer seemed to leave with a smile on their face and I think I even detected a skip or two in some steps.

 A doctorate in customer service?

 I didn't ask, but I'm pretty sure that neither Robert nor Avery have their doctorates in customer service.
 The principles of good customer service are pretty straight-forward, as you can see on Jodi Beuder's website.
 She has published a downloadable list of the Top 10 Customer Service Skills.
 If I used this as a marking sheet, I'd give All-Canadian Eyeglass Repair a 10/10.